Blendify/blender-manual/blender_docs/manual/physics/particles/mode.rst

 You may also use the *Select* Menu.

 .. tip:: Selections

    Selections are extremely useful for modifying only the particles that you want.
    Hover over a particle path and press :kbd:`L` to link-select it, hover over the next and press :kbd:`L` to add that path to the selection.
-   To remove a path, hold shift and press :kbd:`L`.
+   To remove a path, hold :kbd:`Shift` and press :kbd:`L`.
 To Deselect all press :kbd:`A`.

-   The method to select individual points is the same as in edit mode. click to select, shift+click to add/remove a point from the selection.
+   The method to select individual points is the same as in edit mode. click to select, :kbd:`Shift-LMB` to add/remove a point from the selection.

 Select Modes